Wall Street rises again as US stocks pull closer to their records

-NEW YORK (AP) — U.S. stocks are drifting higher on Tuesday and pulling closer to their record as the wait continues for more updates on President Donald Trump's tariffs and how much they're affecting the economy.
+NEW YORK (AP) — U.S. stocks pulled closer to their record on Tuesday as the wait continued for more updates on President Donald Trump's tariffs and how much they're affecting the economy.

-The S&P 500 was 0.6% higher in late trading, coming off a modest gain that added to its stellar May.
+The S&P 500 rose 0.6%, coming off a modest gain that added to its stellar May.
 It's back within 2.8% of its all-time high set earlier this year after falling roughly 20% below two months ago.

-The Dow Jones Industrial Average was up 236 points, or 0.6%, with an hour remaining in trading, and the Nasdaq composite was 0.9% higher.
+The Dow Jones Industrial Average added 214 points, or 0.5%, and the Nasdaq composite climbed 0.8%.

 Many other companies have cut or withdrawn their financial forecasts for the upcoming year because of the uncertainty caused by Trump's on-again-off-again rollout of tariffs.
 The Organization for Economic Cooperation and Development said on Tuesday that it's forecasting 1.6% growth for the U.S. economy this year, down from 2.8% last year.